 This recipe was created by Jan Bilton, as a match for Dog Point Sauvignon Blanc.

-Flounder recipes can be boring.
-Not this: Jan Bilton added Karengo, wine, and whitebait or crab to the flounder.
-A delicious combo with colours to match!
+Flounder recipes can be boring, but not this one!
+Jan Bilton added Karengo, wine, and whitebait or crab to the flounder and created a delicious combo with excellent colours.

 500g flounder fillets or fish suitable for rolling eg sole, dory